datalad/datalad-osf/docs/source/exporthumandata.rst

+.. include:: ./links.inc

 Export a human-readable dataset to OSF
 **************************************

-Imagine you have been creating a reproducible workflow using DataLad from the get go.
+Imagine you have been creating a reproducible workflow using DataLad_ from the get go.
 Everything is finished now, code, data, and paper are ready.
 Last thing to do: Publish your data.